 - 12.5.1.
 "Restriction icons" are icons that indicate that there is a limit on the use of an ability, such as on the number of times it can be used. - 12.5.1.1.
-1/Turn is a usage restriction icon.
-For abilities with this icon directly following AUTO ACT, or 【(zone)】, regardless of whether requirements are met, "this ability cannot be used for the rest of that turn" is in effect. - 12.6.
-For each X do Y / Do Y equal to number of X12.6.1.
+1/Turn is a usage restriction icon. - 12.5.1.1.1.
+When this icon is present right after the leading AUTO or ACT of an ability, or present right after 【(zone)】, if there is a change in the game state after the resolution of the effect, "this ability cannot be used for the rest of that turn" is in effect. - 12.5.1.1.2.
+When an automatic ability with this icon is standing by, the master of that ability can choose this automatic ability when he or she plays an automatic ability, and have it cease to exist without playing it. - 12.6.
+For each X do Y / Do Y equal to number of X 12.6.1.
 When Y is to be done for each X / equal to number of X, Y is done X number of times. - 12.6.2.
-The value of X is set before beginning to do Y, and does not change from then until all of Y has finished resolution. - 12.6.3.
+The value of X is set before beginning to do Y, and does not change from then until all of Y has finished resolution.

+- 12.6.3.
 While doing Y X times, if Y includes an instruction to make a choice, until all the instructions of the Xth time have ended, you cannot choose the same object. - 12.7.
 Cards with the same/different card name(s) - 12.7.1.
 Cards with the same card name refer to multiple cards that when compared to each other, have a card name common to all of them.
 At the same time, cards with different card names refer to multiple cards that when compared to each other, have card names not common to all of them - 12.7.2.
 Cards may have multiple card names due to effects like stride and "also regarded as a card with the same card name". - 12.7.2.1.
-When a card with card name A, is also regarded as card with card name B, that card simultaneously has both card name A and B. The card name is not changed, such as having the names joined into the single name.
+When a card with card name A is also regarded as card with card name B, that card simultaneously has both card name A and B. The card name is not changed, such as having the names joined into the single name. - 12.7.2.2.

-12.7.2.2.
 When a card with more than one card name is compared to other cards, even if there is only one card name common to both of them, they are considered as cards with the same card name.
 If there is no common card name between the two, they are considered as cards with different card names.